 Heceta Head Lighthouse signals to seafarers from atop a magnificent forested promontory just 14 miles south of Yachats.
 This working lighthouse, circa 1894, is listed on the National Register of Historic Places and is one of the most photographed lighthouses in the world.

-Visit the web site for lighthouse history and for the separate tours schedules for the lighthouse and the lightkeeper’s house.
+Visit the web site for lighthouse history and additional information.

 24 miles N of Yachats